Get

 You’ll likely not run across lidocaine except perhaps in human topical ointments or sprays.
 Remember, don’t use any human medications on your cat without a veterinary prescription.
 Instead, any interactions with lidocaine will likely be when it is used on your cat by your veterinarian in the clinic.

-Lidocaine can be injected into the skin to desensitize an area that’s painful or that needs to be worked on, such as suturing up a wound or taking a biopsy.
+Lidocaine can be injected into the skin to desensitize a painful area or one that needs to be worked on, such as suturing up a wound or taking a biopsy.
 It may also be injected around nerves to prevent pain, which can be used in diagnostics and surgeries.
-It may be used in epidurals to decrease the amount of general anesthesia needed for certain surgeries and may be sprayed down a cat’s throat prior to intubating them for surgery.
+It may be used in epidurals to decrease the amount of general anesthesia needed for certain surgeries and may be sprayed down a cat’s throat before intubating them for surgery.

-For animals with heart arrhythmias, lidocaine may be given intravenously to help right those rhythms, or it may be applied on the skin via an ointment, spray, or patch to help control pain.
+For animals with heart arrhythmias, lidocaine may be given intravenously to help regulate those rhythms, or it may be applied on the skin via an ointment, spray, or patch to help control pain.

 While lidocaine has been proven to be extremely useful, it can also be toxic to cats at fairly low doses, so your vet will use it with caution or choose a different medication instead.